 and lo speaks to both the professional and the home sewist as equals. i'm in love. this is now one of my guru books, right up there with claire shaeffer. and you know how i feel about claire.

-big thanks to laurence king for the chance to honestly holler about this freaking awesome addition to my library.
+this book was provided to me by Laurence King for the chance to honestly holler about this freaking awesome addition to my library. big thanks!